Tiered Chevron Maxi Dress Tutorial

 You’re done!

 Let me know if you make one!
-You can share your pictures and links on my facebook page or in my flickr group.
+You can share your pictures and links in my private Facebook sewing group.

 i am looking for a strapless dress pattern like thing with no boning for a school assessment